A History Of Roger Federer's 10 Halle Titles

 2015 def.
 Andreas Seppi 7-6(1), 6-4

-Earlier in the 2015, Federer was upset by Andreas Seppi in the third round of the Australian Open, his earliest exit in Melbourne since 2001.
+Earlier in the 2015 season, Federer was upset by Andreas Seppi in the third round of the Australian Open, his earliest exit in Melbourne since 2001.
 But not only did the Swiss get his revenge in Indian Wells, he also defeated the Italian in straight sets in the Halle final.

-His toughest test came in the first round, overcoming home favourite Philipp Kohlschreiber 7-6(8), 3-6, 7-6(5).
-That second set was the only set Federer dropped in the tournament.
+His toughest test came in the first round, when he overcame home favourite Philipp Kohlschreiber 7-6(8), 3-6, 7-6(5).
+The second set was the only set Federer dropped in the tournament.

 2014 def.
 Alejandro Falla 7-6(2), 7-6(3)

 Federer’s first tournament after suffering a surprising fourth-round loss at 2014 Roland Garros came in Halle.
-Although he lost his first set of the week against Joao Sousa, the Swiss won his next six sets to lift the trophy.
+He lost his first set of the week against Joao Sousa but was then untroubled en route to the trophy.

 2013 def.
 Mikhail Youzhny 6-7(5), 6-3, 6-4

 Federer claimed his lone 6-0, 6-0 victory in 75 matches in Halle in the 2013 quarter-finals against Mischa Zverev.
-But from there it got tougher, needing three sets in both the semi-finals and final.
+But from there it got tougher, as the Swiss was pushed to three sets in both the semi-finals and final.
 Nevertheless, Federer prevailed, saving the two break points he faced to beat Mikhail Youzhny in the championship match.
 The title did not lead to Wimbledon success, though, as Federer lost in the second round to Sergiy Stakhovsky.

 2008 def.
 Philipp Kohlschreiber 6-3, 6-4